 Equity interest, defined as the amount of equity a single person holds in a business, is a common concept to the small business world.
 For example, if an angel investor receives 25% ownership of a company, the investor has a 25% equity interest in that business.
 Equity interest accounting is simple: equity is worth nothing until it results in cash flows, either through disbursement of dividends or the sale of assets.
 At this point standard capital gains tax applies.

 To mitigate the risk of business a financial derivative known as an equity interest rate swap has been created.
-Explained simply, this is an agreement where future success of a business, measured in cash flows, is agreed to be shared between two businesses.
+This is an agreement where future success of a business, measured in cash flows, is agreed to be shared between two businesses.
 If one business sees success, it pays a portion of this success to the other.
 In the event that the other business sees success, the other business would then pay the first company a portion of their cash flows.
 An equity interest rate correlation between the cash flows of the two businesses assures that none sees failure outright.

 Frank is an angel investor.
 He has worked hard to build and sell his first company.
 Since he has already achieved that, he now turns his focus on investing in other budding entrepreneurs.
 Frank loves to see businesses grow with the owners.

 Frank is invested in multiple businesses.
 One, a green products manufacturer, has received $1,000,000 from Frank.
 For this he received 40% ownership.
 Another, a Web 2.0 company, has received $1,500,000 from Frank.
 In this business, Frank owns 25%.
 Yet another, a simple e-commerce store, has received only $750,000 from Frank.
 Frank owns 15% of this business.

 The total value of Frank’s equity interest is $3,250,000.
 Phrased in terms of a percentage, Frank’s equity interest in all of the businesses is a combined 80%.
 Though Frank does not own a majority percentage of these businesses he has 80% ownership as a total of 3 businesses.